Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Introduction

 On the other hand, psychology and organizational behavior researchers have long recognized that personality expression can be situation dependent \cite{mischel1968, Endler1976TowardAI, mischel1983some}.
 Experts in these fields have spent decades researching and debating the stability of traits across roles and environments as seen in the personality-situation debate.
 While researchers have since generally acknowledged an interactionist view in which both an individual's traits and the given situation influence expression of personality through behavior, affective computing models often lack mechanisms to adjust for context \cite{Endler1976TowardAI, mischel1983some}.
-In this work, we draw from the foundational idea of the personality-situation debate: that personality expression may not be fixed and can be shaped by context.

 Despite the importance of studying personality in relation to situational context, computational analyses of personality across situations remain limited.
 Addressing this gap, we utilize the UbImpressed dataset in which participants engaged in both job-related neutral and stressful conversations and received personality ratings for both interactions \cite{muralidhar2016training}.
 Given the conversational nature of this dataset, we aim to pose the question: \textit{To what extent do conversational features (e.g., speech, non-verbal cues) explain perceived personality dimensions across varying contexts?} To answer this, we investigate the following research questions (RQ):